Real-World Light Field Image Super-Resolution via Degradation Modulation: Experiments

 \subsubsection{Kernel Prior Embedding}

-It can be observed in Table~\ref{tab:efficiency} that Model 4 without kernel prior embedding suffers from a 0.21 dB decrease in PSNR as compared to our LF-DAnet.
+It can be observed in Table~\ref{tab:ablation} that Model 4 without kernel prior embedding suffers a 0.22 dB decrease in PSNR as compared to our LF-DMnet, and the PSNR drop is more significant on noise-free scenes.
 That is because, without KPE, our network has to search for the best degradation kernel to recover the degraded image features.
 Since we adopt the isotropic Gaussian kernel as the blur kernel for synthetic degradation, KPE can help our network to reduce the searching space and thus facilitates our network to learn more accurate kernel representations.